 - Stack and organize books in a rolling tiered cart.
 What’s great about these carts is you can move them out of sight when you need to.

 - Forget the old tired bookshelf and install shallow shelves to forward face books for a fun way to display them.

 - Just like the cases that used to hold records, DIY something similar for your kids to go thumb through when picking out their favorites to read.

 - Mix and match different styles of displaying books.
-A cube storage unit is great for books and toys, while thin shelves can hold books and unique knick knacks.
+A cube storage unit is great for books and toys, while thin shelves can hold books and unique knick-knacks.

 04 | PUZZLES & GAMES

 Whether you have a few or a few dozen, board games and puzzles have one thing in common, they are difficult to organize!
-With boxes all different shapes and sizes, sometimes we got to get a little creative when organizing our games and puzzles.
+With boxes of all different shapes and sizes, sometimes we got to get a little creative when organizing our games and puzzles.

 - Find matching stack-able plastic storage containers.
 Reduce how much space odd packing causes for the same amount of pieces!

-- One large crate or two, can be a quick way to organize a small amount of smaller games.
+- One large crate or two can be a quick way to organize a small amount of smaller games.